StackStorm/st2docs/docs/source/mistral_jinja.rst

 Knowing where Jinja can be applied in Mistral workflows, the following are some cool things that you can do with Jinja:

-* Select values for a key from a list of dictionary.
+* Access values from list and dictionary.
 * Simple arithmetic.
 * Evaluation of boolean logic.
 * Use conditional logic and builtin filters to evaluate and transform data.